Best budget turntables 2024: Make your vinyl sing without breaking the bank

 Those suitcase turntables you see all over Amazon, Argos and even Urban Outfitters are designed to bridge the gap between vinyl enthusiasm and analogue actuality by building everything in and making it as hands-off as possible.

-Better is the Audio-Technica AT-LP3, which has a completely automatic action (start the record at the touch of a button and finish it without lifting a finger) but sounds downright excellent for the money in my view, with a balanced, natural sound that won't mask your tune of choice.
+This great-looking turntable has a completely automatic action, so you can start the record with the touch of a button and finish it without lifting so much as a finger.
+However, what's even better is that the Audio-Technica AT-LP3 sounds downright excellent for the money in my view, thanks to its balanced, natural sound that won't mask your tune of choice.

-Read the full Audio Technica AT-LP3 turntable review
+Read our full Audio Technica AT-LP3 turntable review

 Best budget turntables: House Of Marley Turn It Up